WeblateOrg/weblate/docs/admin/install.rst

 Filesystem permissions
 ----------------------

-Weblate process needs to be able to read and write to two directories where it keeps data.
-The :setting:`GIT_ROOT` is used for storing VCS repositories and :setting:`WHOOSH_INDEX` is used for fulltext search data.
+Weblate process needs to be able to read and write to the directory where it keeps data - :setting:`DATA_DIR`.

 The default configuration places them in same tree as Weblate sources, however you might prefer to move these to better location such as